Korean War veteran, Irondequoit native dies at 91

-Full Military Honors and Interment will take place in Arlington National Cemetery at a later date.
+Full Military Honors and Interment will take place in Arlington National Cemetery.

 Rappl is survived by his loving friend and wife of 69 years, Bernice, children, Carolyn (Edmund) Maier, Laurie (Allan Christensen), Lois (James) Morales, Gail and Gary, grandchildren, Dustin, Kyle and Karl Morales, and sister Katherine, RSM.